pferdalburakcinar/nowo/README.md

 - 🔭 I’m currently working at Ciceksepeti
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Golang
-- 👯 I’m looking to collaborate on Swift, Flutter and Golang
+- 👯 I’m looking to collaborate on Swift and Golang
-- 🤔 I’m looking for help with Swift
+- 🤔 I’m looking for help with Swift and Golang
-- 💬 Ask me about iOS Programming
 - 📫 How to reach me: erdalburakcinar@gmail.com

 <h3 align="left">Languages</h3>